bl13pbl03p/buildphish/README.md

 $ cd buildphish
 $ chmod +x *.sh
 ```
-Now you can run the script as root to build Gophish as service:
+Now you can run the script to build Gophish as service:
 ```bash
 $ sudo ./buildphish.sh